A Nightmare on Elm Street 2: Freddy's Revenge: Development

 Jack Sholder, who had previously written and directed Alone in the Dark for New Line was offered to direct.
 In a 2020 interview he explained that he had "no interest in making horror films" and that his initial feeling was to turn Robert Shaye down.
 After realizing that A Nightmare on Elm Street Part 2: Freddy's Revenge could put him on the map as a director, he said yes.

-The intro scene with Jesse's nightmare of Freddy driving the bus was carried over from the previous film; Craven was vehemently against Freddy appearing in person as the driver of the car in the epilogue scene, as he felt the storyline for Nancy, Tina, Rod and Glen should be self-contained in the first film.
+The intro scene with Jesse Walsh's nightmare of Freddy driving the bus was carried over from the previous film; Craven was vehemently against Freddy appearing in person as the driver of the car in the epilogue scene, as he felt the storyline for Nancy Thompson (Heather Langenkamp), Tina Gray (Amanda Wyss), Rod Lane (Nick Corri) and Glen Lantz (Johnny Depp) should be self-contained in the first film.
 The compromise between him and Shaye was therefore to use the idea of Freddy driving the vehicle for the sequel, but not for any characters from Craven's film.
 The character of Lisa Webber was named Lisa Poletti in the script.
 On Wes Craven's suggestions, Chaskin put more emphasis on Lisa in the film than he originally intended; he explains that Craven "suggested that we shift the focus from Jesse the male lead.
 In the script the focus was on Jesse for 90% of the film, then suddenly it shifted to Lisa, his girlfriend.
 I pretty much added some focus on Lisa, and now it's like 50-50."